 1. Follow up too much

-It's alright (and even expected) that you follow up after your interview, but don't overwhelm your potential employer with multiple messages and phone calls.
+It's all right (and even expected) to follow up after the interview, but don't overwhelm your potential employer with multiple messages and phone calls.
 If you reach out too often, you're going to turn off the hiring manager.

-"Many of us have been programmed to send thank you notes immediately following an interview, and sometimes that's the right plan, but … be respectful of any communication parameters the interviewer may [have] set," said Jodi Chavez, president, Randstad Professionals and Life Sciences at Randstad US.
+"Many of us have been programmed to send thank-you notes immediately following an interview, and sometimes that's the right plan, but … be respectful of any communication parameters the interviewer may [have] set," said Jodi Chavez, president of Randstad Professionals and Life Sciences at Randstad US.
 "For example, if your interviewer requests email communication, stick to that and don't reach for the phone."

-Additionally, she added, your follow-ups will differ depending on how far along you are in the interviewing process.
+Additionally, she said, your follow-ups will differ depending on how far along you are in the interviewing process.

-"In general, the earlier you are in the process, the more quickly you should check in," Chavez said.
+"In general, the earlier you are in the process, the more quickly you should check in," said Chavez.
 "An initial phone interview with no response may require follow-up within the week.
 However, you may want to wait seven to 10 days after a second or third interview."

-During the interview, you should ask the hiring manager when you should expect to hear back, and when it would be appropriate to reach out if you haven't heard from them, said Jennifer Akoma, human resources director at Android Industries.
+During the interview, you should ask the hiring manager when you should expect to hear back and when it's appropriate to reach out if you haven't heard from them, said Jennifer Akoma, human resources director at Android Industries.
 Don't take it upon yourself to reach out to people who haven't given you permission to do so.

 "We had one candidate [who] … used an organization that many of our employees were involved with to get their internal emails and phone numbers," Akoma said.
 "Their guerilla tactics ended up leaving a huge negative impression on me and many members of our staff."

-You might hit it off with the hiring manager, but you should remain professional and appropriate through the entire hiring process.
+You might hit it off with the hiring manager, but you should remain professional through the entire hiring process.